latifaharums/SPK_Pemilihan_Laptop_using_DJango/README.md

 <li>  migrate the database  <code>python manage.py migrate </code> next  <code>python manage.py migration </code> </li>
 <li>  run the django server using python  <code>manage.py runserver </code> </li>
 </ul>

+Important: Should have Mysql, after that import the database into SQL and run the program (check the requirement)